 Since Aqua is operating without guidelines or objectives, the plot has to basically fall on her head for anything to proceed.
-This happens in Town Square, where she’s jogging off to nowhere in particular and comes across our old friend from other storylines, Vanitas.
+Get it?
+It’s a Vanitas joke.
+This happens in Town Square, where she’s jogging off to nowhere in particular and in comes Vanitas.
 Aqua identifies Vanitas with the help of two illogical leaps, first to identify Vanitas’ motorcycle helmet as a “mask” like everyone else does in this universe, and then to decide that no one else in the universe could wear a mask!
 Boy, Aqua would find Halloween Town frightening for entirely different reasons than everyone else.

 The crux of it lies with Aqua’s Cartwheel, her version of Dodge Roll.
 Cartwheel is unimpressive at first glance, since it carries Aqua only a short distance, but during this battle I discovered that that short distance is short enough for Aqua to dart back into the combat the very next second, and that can be quite useful!
 All three characters get a similar number of invincibility frames from their dodge attacks, despite each one carrying them a different distance, and I was surprised to find that Aqua’s took me just as far away as I needed to strike back almost without fail, even though I would have sworn to you beforehand that I needed more distance, more I say!
 In fact, I became so enamoured with Aqua’s dodging abilities that I balked when I later synthed Fire Dodge and learned that it removes your invincibility frames in order to let you do damage to enemies.
 Look at me, maturing as a player!

 Aqua is also able to use her magical power to boost the damage of all spell commands without honestly suffering all that much with her attack commands.
-Yes, she may be the weakest of the three, but it turns out that I favour the tactical flexibility of more of the spell commands than the attack.
+Yes, she may be the weakest of the three in that regard, but it turns out that I favour the tactical flexibility of more of the spell commands than the attack.
 Who knew?

 After the battle, Vanitas seems defeated, only to him to hop right up as if untouched and then start laughing.
-By the way: Aqua did just nearly kill a guy and didn’t so much as flinch until he gets back up.
+On the flip side, consider Aqua: she just nearly killed a guy and didn’t so much as flinch until he got back up.
 We’re back in the KH2 Sora school of coldhearted heroics.
 She’s not just acting the part that Eraqus has given her, she’s ready to live it, god help her.
 Vanitas says that he’ll leave her around after all and that it “Doesn’t hurt to have a backup.”
 The implication here is that Aqua is now being considered as an alternative for one of Xehanort’s two big plans.
-Neither seems like a perfect fit (she’s not a perfect opposite to Vanitas, and her heart isn’t dark enough for Xehanort) but he’s considering her all the same.
+Neither seems like a perfect fit: she’s not a perfect opposite to Vanitas (in fact, I’d say her combining with Vanitas is probably impossible), and her heart isn’t dark enough for Xehanort, but I guess he’s considering her all the same.
 And as you might have just intuited: yes, this implies that Aqua didn’t have another role in Xehanort’s plans before this, and this actually is the case.
-He essentially only considered her to be bait for Terra and Ven and an acceptable murder target to provoke Terra’s darkness.
+He essentially only considered her to be bait for Terra and Ven and an acceptable murder-target to provoke Terra’s darkness.
 Well here we go again, Kingdom Hearts once again not taking proper account of its female characters, I wonder what else—I’m sorry again, what was that?
 Xehanort’s failure to account for Aqua is perhaps his greatest mistake and almost comes off as a deliberate slap in the face of the misogyny of previous Kingdom Hearts games for overlooking their female characters?
 Holy shit!
 I thought I was getting use to the idea of this series disappointing me in the same way over and over!
 What’s going on?

 In the final scene, we revisit Aqua and Ven’s end-of-world conversation, which now looks very strange after Aqua was just attacked by a murderer and nearly killed him, though you can see why she’s a lot angrier and more insistent about Ven going the fuck home!
 Why didn’t she explain that to Ventus?
 Well, you see, it’s far more important that she cover for the developers on the matter of upcoming plot events (that is, the events of Aqua’s story to Ven players) than it is that she be a good sister.
 Naturally!

 Deck Capacity up from Vanitas, which makes Aqua the earliest to complete her Critical Mode set.
-She will go on to be the first to finish her Deck Capacity sets for other difficulty sets as well, being the only one who doesn’t wait until Neverland before getting their eighth slot!
+She will go on to be the first to finish her Deck Capacity set on the lower difficulties, being the only one who doesn’t wait until Neverland before getting their eighth slot!